-- Unified approach to GIS program development - More GIS efficiencies realized from a more structured approach to GIS program management - Strong GIS leadership - Pursue Outside funding sources (grants) - External partner participation on projects that benefit multiple stakeholders - Aid GIS program development for City of Kittitas and Kittitas Valley Fire and Rescue - Continued growth of GIS program for City of Cle Elum. - Mapping services provided to the public for a fee - Expanded functionality and education to other departments and the public
+- Unified approach to GIS program development. - More GIS efficiencies realized from a more structured approach to GIS program management. - Development of strong GIS leadership. - Pursue outside funding sources (grants). - External partner participation on projects that benefit multiple stakeholders. - Aid GIS program development for City of Kittitas and Kittitas Valley Fire and Rescue. - Assist continued growth of GIS program for City of Cle Elum. - Fee based mapping services provided to the public. - Expanded functionality and education to other departments and the public.